-With the addition of these seven nations, Google nearly doubled the number of national markets in which the Home and Home Mini can be found.
-Currently, eight countries sell the speaker.
+With the addition of these new markets, Google is slated to double the number of national markets in which the Home and Home Mini can be found.
+Including Spain, Austria, and Ireland, the Google Home is now available in 11 countries.

 Assistant, on the other hand, is much more proficient in languages.
 A few months ago, Google increased the number of languages its A.I.-based helper could speak from nine to 16, includingKorean, Indonesian, Dutch, as well as a few Scandinavian languages.Those who speak Hindi can also now find support within Google Assistant, and just recently, Google Home speakers were made available in the south Asian nation.
 By the end of 2018, Google hopes that Assistant will be able to speak more than 30 languages.